-- Designing innovative services to support community safety and increased access to services and support through San Juan County. - Increase the inventory of emergency, short term, or transitional housing services.
-Create a community wide protocol for Coordinated Entry. - Build and improve PIT count practices for increasing community participation. - Year long effort to monitor the population for homelessness needs.
+- Designing innovative services to support community safety and increased access to services and support through San Juan County. - Increase the inventory of emergency, short term, or transitional housing services. - Create a community wide protocol for Coordinated Entry. - Build and improve PIT count practices for increasing community participation. - Year long effort to monitor the population for homelessness needs.

 Why Homelessness Services are Needed in San Juan County?
 San Juan County is made by small Cities and Communities like Spanish Valley, La Sal, Monticello, Blanding, Bluff and Mexican Hat.
 As we participate in the PIT count, we discovered that we do in fact have homeless individuals in our Communities.
 There is a great need for homeless and housing-related services in San Juan County, as well as a need for increased funding and capacity for existing service providers.
-These needs are highlighted in the following sections; A Housing Crisis The rental vacancy rate in San Juan County is 4 percent.
+These needs are highlighted in the following sections; A Housing Crisis The rental vacancy rate in San Juan County is 5.4 percent.
 This is a lower than average vacancy rate.
 When rental vacancy rates are low there are fewer available units.
 Rents ten to be higher as more people compete for scarce housing.
 A large number of apartments in San Juan County have two or fewer bedrooms.
 Seniors and young professionals especially may have more success finding an apartment that meets their needs.
-A High Level of Poverty There is a large percentage of individuals and families living at or below the poverty level and there is a high rate of inter-generational poverty.
-There are renters living in renter households in this County.
+A High Level of Poverty There is a 18.4% of individuals and families living below the poverty level and there is a high rate of inter-generational poverty.
+There are renters living in other renters house in this County.
 Renters make up 17.29 percent of the population living in San Juan County.
-Limited Affordable Housing Options There are an estimated housing units in the San Juan County area.
+Limited Affordable Housing There is a need of 5,200 and 6,200 housing units needed in the San Juan County area.
 Of these, units are rental homes, making up percent of the housing market.
 For every renter household in San Juan County, Utah, there are 1.05 rental units.
-Renters with a Section 8 Housing Choice Voucher must select a home that is at or below the area's Fair Market Rent, Markets with a large share of units above FMR tend to have longer search times to find a qualified unit, while those with a large share of units below FMR tend to have more choices and shorter search times.
-Gentle Ironhawk Shelter in Blanding, UT Domestic Violence Help in Blanding, UT By Focused Program Profile Strength 0% Hotline 435-678-2445 (24/7) Toll Free 866-206-0379 Fax 435-678-3827
+Renters with a Section 8 Housing Choice Voucher must select a home that is at or below the area's Fair Market Rent.
+Markets with a large share of units above FMR tend to have longer search times to find a qualified unit, while those with a large share of units below FMR tend to have more choices and shorter search times.

+Gentle Ironhawk Shelter in Blanding, UT Domestic Violence Help in Blanding, UT Emergency Shelter Program Profile Strength 0% Hotline 435-678-2445 (24/7) Toll Free Fax Gentle Ironhawk Shelter (Women)